AndreiMisiukevich/HotReload/README.md

 ```

 ## Android Emulator
-In case `VS Extension` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your `127.0.0.1`:
+In case `VS Extension` detects `xaml` changes but doesn't update in the emulator, you may need to forward the port to your ip (here is example with DEVICE port 8000):

-- Set **http://127.0.0.1:8000** in VS extension
-- You also need to forward the port to your pc/mac using `adb`
 ```
 adb forward tcp:8000 tcp:8000
 ```

-## Android device

-If you are using a real device you'll have to connect to it through its IP in HotReload extension.
-To get your device's IP follow this :

-- Open adb command prompt
-- Run `adb shell` command
-- Run command `ip -f inet addr show wlan0`
-- Copy IP from command result to HotReload extension window

-## What is Device IP ?

-You can easily find it in **Application Output** if run application with installed HotReaload.
-Use **AVAILABLE DEVICE's IP** as search text

 ## Collaborators
 - [AndreiMisiukevich (Andrei)](https://github.com/AndreiMisiukevich)